OfficeDev/office-scripts-docs/docs/resources/scenarios/noaa-data-fetch.md

     ```typescript
     /**
      * Gets data from the National Oceanic and Atmospheric Administration's Tides and Currents database.
-     * That data is used to make charts
+     * That data is used to make a chart.
      */
     async function main(workbook: ExcelScript.Workbook): Promise<void> {
       // Get the current sheet.